Sangarshanan/sangarshanan.github.io/_posts/2021-08-30-sonic-pi-intro.md

 The language is so simple that it is easy for anyone to get started but powerful enough to support sophisticated sound manipulation and generative music cause its all code.
 Ruby code to be more precise.

-The Tutorial itself is super extensive <https://sonic-pi.net/tutorial.html#section-1> and you can also find amazing resources online like this one <https://sonic-pi.mehackit.org/exercises/en/01-introduction/01-introduction.html> from a creative programming workshop
+The [Tutorial](https://sonic-pi.net/tutorial.html#section-1) itself is super extensive and you can also find amazing resources online like this [Creative Programming Guide](https://sonic-pi.mehackit.org/exercises/en/01-introduction/01-introduction.html) from a creative programming workshop

 These resources helped me get started and I made some stupid beats that were a lott of fun to do, it always feels good to see something you write come to life

-I put it up on <https://github.com/sangarshanan/sonic-pi-beats>
+I put it up on [Code](https://github.com/sangarshanan/sonic-pi-beats)